In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Limitations

 \section{Limitations}

 Using closed-source language models presents many scientific challenges.
 There are no public resources that contain exact information about the models we test, such as their parameter counts, training distributions, and corpus sizes, among other important details.
-We also cannot definitively rule out that the transformations data is contained in the pretraining corpus.
+We also cannot definitively rule out that the transformations data is contained in the pre-training corpus.
 When asking the GPT models directly if they have seen the dataset or its GitHub repository, they did not state that they have seen them.
 However, Bard (not used in this study) directly admits to having seen syntax-aware evaluation datasets like \textsc{Hans}.

 OpenAI support for the Codex model was discontinued while this project was in progress.
-This reveals another set of challenges of working with closed-sourced models in scientific contexts: replicability becomes difficult, and access is dependent on the support of non-accountable entities.
+This reveals another set of challenges of working with closed-sourced models in scientific contexts: long-term replicability becomes difficult, and access is dependent on the support of non-accountable entities.
 While we were able to attain access again by applying to a research program, access is not guaranteed indefinitely.

-Regarding our experimental design, it is difficult to disentangle whether model errors are due to sub-human syntactic reasoning abilities, faulty inductive biases, or simply poor ICL abilities (\S\ref{sec:analysis}).
-We partially controlled for this by evaluating on in-distribution transformations.
-However, the transformations task could still be too complex to test domain-general ICL abilities, as it is still in theory a syntax-sensitive task.
+Regarding our experimental design, it is difficult to disentangle whether model errors are due to sub-human syntactic reasoning abilities, faulty inductive biases, or simply poor ICL abilities (App.~\ref{app:analysis}).
+We partially controlled for this by evaluating on in-distribution transformations, which evaluates how well models can leverage ICL on in-distribution examples.
+However, the transformations task does not in itself tell us what specific \emph{mechanism} leads to incorrect results: perhaps LLMs do robustly represent the syntactic structure of input sentences, but preferentially rely on superficial features.
+Or, perhaps they do not robustly represent sentence structure, instead relying on a series of heuristics that allow certain models to approximate syntactic generalization in specific circumstances.
+Future work should employ mechanistic interpretability methods to uncover what, precisely, causes errors in transformations tasks.